ATom4869/VotreX-System-v1/README.md

 The true Decentralized voting system.

 ** This smart contract mainly written initially on top of ethereum language and still in tought of main layer of ethereum.
-I have currently consideration for implementation into L1 or L2 Ethereum network to achieve natural performanc.
+I have currently consideration for implementation into L1 or L2 Ethereum network to achieve natural performance.
 Which network?
 That is still currently in deep review.